spencercharest/tidal-api/README.md

 An unofficial API wrapper for Tidal Music.
 Tidal does not provide a documented public API so all endpoints have been found using Chrome Dev Network Tools.
 All methods return promises and are "thenable" (with the exception of artistPicToUrl and albumArtToUrl).

+# Note

+Since this is an unofficial wrapper and the Tidal API is not public this wrapper could break at any time.
+Automated tests are performed daily on Travis and if any endpoints have changed or are not working the build will be marked as failing.

 ## Usage

 Import tidal-api-wrapper and instantiate it.